Inequalities inquiry recommendations to save thousands of lives each year and improve cancer experience for all

 The APPGC officers - made up of senior Parliamentarians, including Shadow Health Ministers from both opposition parties, as well as Labour backbenchers - will be working in the run up to the General Election to build support for the eight priority actions within Government, across the other two main political parties and across the NHS.

-A full version of the report is available to download here [PDF, 869kb]
+Download the full version of the Cancer Inequalities report here [PDF]

 If you have any comments or queries, please do not hesitate to contact the APPGC secretariat via email@example.com or 020 7840 4947.